Call us for a free quote at 1-800-837-5520

-Generally mice, won’t be seen during the day as they are nocturnal, and therefore looking for signs of mice may be a safer bet to confirm if you do have an existing problem.
+Generally, mice won’t be seen during the day as they are nocturnal, and therefore looking for signs of them - such as mouse droppings - may be a safer bet to confirm if you do have an existing mouse infestation problem.

 Looking for the evidence they leave behind rather than the actual mice, is also often far easier than trying to catch a glimpse of the rodent to identify the species invading your home.

 Do you think you have mice?
 Then don’t waste time.
 Call Ehrlich at 1-800-837-5520 for a free mouse inspection of your home.
 A technician will thoroughly inspect home for all signs of mice and provide you with a recommended pest control program.

 Of course not all mouse infestations are exactly the same.
 Nevertheless, there are a number of common signs and indicators you can look for to help determine if you have a mouse problem in your home.

 Usually the most easily identifiable sign of mice in any home.
 Mice produce a lot of droppings throughout the day and they're usually found along walls, in cupboards or under sinks.
 They are the size of a grain of rice, pointed at one or both ends and typically brown to black in color.
 The average length of a House mouse’s dropping is ¼ inch.

 Look for dirty smudges on floors or baseboards.
 Mice tend to run alongside walls as they don’t have great eyesight and they tend to stick to the same route too.
 Over time the increased contact from their fur and body along the same stretch of wall leads to distinctive marks.
 You might also notice small patches of urine along the same route.